pyvista/pyvista/docs/index.rst

 Maps and Geoscience
 ~~~~~~~~~~~~~~~~~~~
-Download the surface elevation map of Mount St Helens and plot it.
+Download the surface elevation map of Mount St. Helens and plot it.

 .. jupyter-execute::